How To Manage PTSD

 • Offer emotional support, understanding, patience, and encouragement.

-• Share positive distractions, such as walks, outings, and other activities.
+• Share positive distractions, such as walks, outings, and other activities

 • Address any concerns that the person may have about getting treatment.

 If a loved one has post-traumatic stress disorder, it can take a heavy toll on your relationship and family life.
-It can be hard to understand why your loved one won’t open up to you.
+It can be hard to understand why your loved one won’t talk to you.
+The key is to get the person the proper help he or she needs to manage their PTSD.

 Like What You Read?
+Get Stan’s Book!